cfe-lab/MiCall/micall/tests/microtest/README.md

 * 1234A-V3LOOP - nine identical reads, plus one with a single change in the fifth base
 * 2000A-V3LOOP - missing coverage of the first codon
-* 2010A-V3LOOP - five reads at the beginning of the reference and five reads at the end, with a one-codon gap between
+* 2010A-V3LOOP - ten reads at the beginning of the reference and ten reads at the end, with a two-codon gap between
 * 2020A-GP41 - starts at second codon and inserts extra codon after first ten
 * 2030A-V3LOOP - garbage reads, all different
-* 2040-HLA-B - exon2 of HLA-B, half have a changed base at position 7 to test
+* 2040-HLA-B - exon2 of HLA-B, half have a changed base at nucleotide 7 to test
   mixtures in the consensus
 * 2050-V3LOOP - low quality
 * 2060A-V3LOOP - clean read tests g2p with four codon overlap between forward
   and reverse
-* 2070A-PR - seven reads with two deletions and three with one deletion
+* 2070A-PR - three reads with two deletions and ten with one deletion
 * 2080A-V3LOOP - PR contamination below remap threshold
-* 2090A-HCV - mixed infection of HCV 1A and 1B, in the NS5b region.
+* 2100A-HCV-1337B-V3LOOP-PWND-HIV - three samples using same tags on different
-* 2100A-HCV-1337B-V3LOOP - two samples using same tags on different regions
+  regions: Nextera HIV-RT and HCV-NS5a, plus V3LOOP amplicon.
 * 2110A-V3LOOP - 5 clean codons, then 1 read with a stop codon in codon 6, 2
   low-quality reads in codon 7, 3 reads with partial deletions in codon 8, 4 reads with insertions after codon 9,
   4 reads with a deletion in codon 10, followed by 6 clean codons.
-  There are also 5 reads that map beyond V3LOOP to demonstrate the G2P overlap counts.
+  There are also 10 reads that map beyond V3LOOP to demonstrate the G2P overlap counts.
 (Soft clipping and insertions are not being displayed yet with G2P alignment.)
 * 2120A-PR - 29 codons with no coverage, clean codons from 30-46, then 1 read